 October 9, 2013

 I even was able to find a picture of the concert poster online.
 Check out the fine print.
 Tickets were $4.
-And the humorists at City College of New York (or I am a graduate) noted “No reserved seats — in fact no seats…..”
+And the humorists at City College of New York (of which I am a graduate) noted “No reserved seats — in fact no seats…..”

 That’s because the show took place at Lewisohn Stadium on the CCNY campus in Harlem.
 Built in 1915, Lewisohn was somewhat similar to Harvard Stadium or Soldier Field in Chicago.
 Instead of chairs or benches, you sat on long concrete slabs, as uncomfortable as they sound.
 They tore the stadium down in 1973.